 I extended my existing tri-stack observability layer to cover a second LLM cluster, Apple Silicon MLX on top of the existing NVIDIA llama.cpp side, and added Apple-silicon power telemetry as a first-class OTel metric.
 One LiteLLM front door routes traffic to either backend.
 One OpenTelemetry Collector fans the metrics, traces, and logs out to SigNoz (self-hosted), Splunk Enterprise (on-prem), and Splunk O11y Cloud.
 A 120-line Python adapter wraps the macmon binary that ships inside EXO.app and emits mac.power.{total,cpu,gpu,ane,ram} every five seconds.

-If you skim, jump to §4 (the four gotchas), that's the engineering content.
+If you skim, jump to the four gotchas section, that's the engineering content.
 The architecture sections are scaffolding for them.

 Here's what it actually looks like

-The first two shots are the whole post in a single screen each, the rest of this article is how those views happen and what made them annoying to build.
+The rest of this article is how those two views happen end to end and what made them annoying to build.
+Splunk + SigNoz dashboards, gotchas, the lot.

 1. Why two clusters (and why hardware backstory matters here)